DynoW/cuza.pages.dev/README.md

-# Help us improve the site 😀!
+# Help us add more content to the site 😀!
 > (This is Cuza highschool's non-official site _by students for students_)

 <font size="1">For help contact **Danutz** or send an email ✉️ (slower response 🐌).</font>